3dw1nM0535/login-app/README.md

 # Simple Login App

-This projects contains source code for a simple login app and authentication usin `passportjs`.
+This projects contains source code for a simple login app and authentication using `passportjs`.